 Major Cities: São Paulo, Rio de Janeiro

 Under the Brazilian law, employment contracts need to be in writing only for professional artists, professional athletes and apprentices.
 An employment relationship through written contract, tacit agreement or oral promise is also legally valid.
 A tacit employment agreement is often based on the parties' behavior when there is no formal employment agreement.
 When there is no specific termination date, an employment agreement is expected to be valid for an indefinite period.
 Employers may hire employees with probationary terms that are treated as fixed-term contracts with a maximum period of 90 days.

 The federal constitution establishes “normal working hours” of 8 daily and 44 for every week, unless stated otherwise as part of a collective bargaining agreement.
 It may be mandatory for employees to work a maximum of 2 overtime hours every day.
 In an emergency, there may be a need for additional overtime if a specific agreement registered with the Ministry of Labor and Employment.

-Employees get 1 day paid off each week, usually Sunday unless the Ministry of Labor and Employment has given special approval on an employer's request for work on Sunday.
-Underage employees cannot work in night shifts.
+Employees get 1 day paid off each week, usually on Sunday unless the Ministry of Labor and Employment has given special approval to an employer's request for carrying out work on Sunday.
+Underage employees cannot work night shifts.

 Continuous work hours for more than 8 per day and 44 per week are deemed overtime, unless recommended otherwise in a collective bargaining agreement.
 Compensation for overtime must be a minimum 50% more than compensation for normal working hours.
 Employees get the right to double pay for work on holidays and Sundays.
 The entitlement to overtime pay is not applicable in the case of part-time employees.